-Know the right combination of muscles to train to ensure your bodybuilding gains.
+Know the right combination of muscles to train to ensure your bodybuilding gains are met and really work to get the most out of every workout.

-It is important to note that very few exercises truly target just one muscle.
-Although a major muscle may be the intended target, smaller ones surrounding it also benefit and provide support and act as stabilizers for the larger muscles.
+It is important to note that very few exercises truly target just one muscle, whereas many target different muscle groups.
+Although a major muscle may be the intended target, smaller ones surrounding it also benefits and provide support and act as stabilizers for the larger muscles.
 By combining certain muscle groups together that complement each other, you increase muscle mass, bone health, and begin that path to your desired physique.
-Working on the wrong ones together won’t totally destroy all gains, but you will not fully maximize the potential of your hard work put into the gym.
+Working on the wrong muscle group together won’t totally destroy all gains, but you will not fully maximize the potential of your hard work put into the gym from all muscle groups.

-These muscle group combinations ensure you see big gains without sacrificing your overall health so as to not waste your time in the gym and be as effective as possible.
-A simple change in your existing workout plan can go a long way in terms of benefits and gains.
+These muscle group combinations ensure you see big gains without sacrificing your overall health so as to not waste your time in the gym and be as effective as possible with all muscle groups.
+A simple change in your existing workout plan can go a long way in terms of benefits and gains for muscle group training with added intensity.
+Getting enough resistance from enough intensity quickly can ensure safe lifting for weeks and months as you build up enough muscle.

 - Incline Chest Press